Everything You Need To Know About Vaginal Rejuvenation

 Just as every body is different, every vaginal rejuvenation procedure works in a unique way to counter the effects of aging, gravity, and various reproductive seasons.
 Find out which rejuvenation route is best for a happier and healthier you.

-Statistics show that over the last five years, trends in genital cosmetic surgeries have increased overall and, anatomically speaking, have worked their way from the outside in.
+Statistics show that over the last five years, trends in genital cosmetic surgeries have increased in popularity.
 Labiaplasty, the reduction of the labia minora, reached peak popularity in the United States in 2016, according to the American Society of Plastic Surgeons.
 Vaginal rejuvenation, which describes a number of different procedures that enhance either the appearance or the function of the vagina, followed shortly after.
 Since 2016, vaginal rejuvenation procedures have seen a 22% increase globally- the largest increase of any cosmetic procedure over the past three years.

 As genital surgeries soar in popularity, the advent of minimally-invasive treatments, including laser and radiofrequency tightening, have only expanded the ever-growing menu of vaginal rejuvenation options.
-And as more people seek out vaginal rejuvenation, the need to define terms and reinforce clear medical information is paramount.
-“Rejuvenation” evokes a sense of well-being and restoration, but as an umbrella marketing term for a variety of procedures, it begs to be unpacked.
+As more people seek out vaginal rejuvenation the need to define complex terms and reinforce clear medical information has become important.
+Rejuvenation is a term that evokes a sense of well-being and restoration and plays a key role within the marketing strategy of rejuvenation procedures.

 We spoke with Ryan Stanton, MD, a board certified plastic surgeon in Beverly Hills to get to the bottom of the conversation.